simonpenel/rectree2svg/README.md

 Currently under development.

 # Output example

 https://raw.githubusercontent.com/simonpenel/rectree2svg/6414f14e57131a590558711b9981aca76decbcbe/tree2svg.example.svg

-# Under development:
-- Possible problem with the obsolete version of recPhyloXML format (speciationLoss is supported, speciationOutLoss and speciationOut are not supported yet)
-- Allow 2/3 reconciliation levels (host/species/gene)

 # Install:

 rectree2svg is written in Rust.
 The code is managed using Cargo and published on crates.io.
 Once Cargo is installed just open a terminal and type: